voi-oss/dbt-toolkit/src/dbttoolkit/documentation/README.md

 ### Features roadmap

 * Propagation from ephemeral models to models and between macros has not been tested yet
-* Check if it works for columns documented in the source that do not exist in the warehouse (i.e. if we go with a raw `json` strategy)
+* Check if it works for columns documented in the source that does not exist in the warehouse (i.e. if we go with a raw `json` strategy)
 * What happens if 3 upstream columns have the same documentation.
 Are we repeating all 3?
 * Write a test for capturing the behavior of multiple inheritance on different levels: